davidhodge931/ggblanket/README.md

 -   merges col and fill aesthetics into a single col aesthetic
 -   provides colour customisation via a pal argument
 -   treats faceting as an aesthetic
--   pushes x and y limits to the max of the x and y breaks by default
+-   pushes x and y limits to the max of x and y breaks with no expanding by default
 -   arranges horizontal geom y and col labels etc to be in correct order
+-   provides arguments for scale adjustment and legend placement
+-   changes default colours, alphas, widths and themes
 -   converts titles to sentence case by default
 -   converts numeric labels to comma format by default
--   provides arguments for scale adjustment and legend placement
 -   allows users to access all other non-aesthetic geom functionality
--   changes default colours, alphas, widths and themes

 ## Installation